Printable protractor practice worksheet setup

 - Export the PDF, print at normal scale, and ask students to measure each angle with a real protractor.

-Best accuracy tips for a protractor practice worksheet
+Best accuracy tips for a material

 - Print the PDF at actual size so angle drawings and optional protractors are not distorted.